 Dr. Heidi Schambra is an Assistant Professor of Neurology and Rehabilitation Medicine, Director of the Neuro-Epidemiology division, and Director of the Mobilis Lab.
-Dr. Schambra received her undergraduate neuroscience degree from Brown University and her MD from Emory University.
-She underwent neurology training at Harvard University and neurorehabilitation training at Burke Rehabilitation Hospital.
-She also completed a postdoctoral fellowship studying motor learning and noninvasive brain stimulation with Dr. Leonardo Cohen at NINDS/NIH.
+Dr. Schambra received her BS in Neuroscience from Brown University and MD from Emory University.
+She trained in Neurology at Harvard University, and received subspecialty training in Neurorehabilitation at Burke Rehabilitation Hospital.
+She additionally completed a postdoctoral fellowship studying motor learning and noninvasive brain stimulation with Dr. Leonardo Cohen at NINDS/NIH.
 Dr. Schambra was on faculty at Columbia University until 2016, when she joined NYU School of Medicine.
-In her spare time, she can be found fly fishing with her husband and menacing New York on her Citibike.
+When not in lab, she can be found bird watching, taxonomizing clouds, fly fishing with her husband, and menacing New York on her Citibike.

 Avinash Parnandi, MS, PhD

 Post-Doctoral Fellow, Quantitative Rehabilitation